simonmichael/hledger/hledger/hledger.m4.md

 For [multiperiod reports](#report-intervals), each column is valued on the last day of its period (displayed in the column heading).

+### Valuation commodity

+With `-X COMM`, the valuation commodity is COMM, and hledger tries to convert all amounts to COMM.

+With `-V` (and `--value` with COMM unspecified), hledger picks a valuation commodity automatically.
+Typically your P directives give prices in a single base currency, and -V will use that.
+More precisely: for each source commodity A, it chooses a valuation commodity B based on, in this order of preference:

+1. the latest P directive (on any date) declaring a price for A.

+Amounts for which no valuation commodity can be identified are not converted.

 ### Market prices

 To convert a commodity A to its market value in commodity B, hledger